DataDog/dd-trace-dotnet/docs/migrations/v1_to_v2.md

 #### .NET Framework

-If you rely on the .NET Framework, there are no scenarios where you could avoid disconnected traces between automatic and custom instrumentation.
-In that case, you should do what's easier for you.
+On .NET Framework there will be disconnected traces between automatic and custom instrumentation until both packages are upgraded to 2.x.
+In this upgrade scenario, Datadog recommends upgrading the automatic and custom instrumentation in whichever order is easiest for your application.